Kishi05/Dot.Net.Core/Section 18 - Entity Framework Core/README.md

-# 🗄️ Entity Framework Core Integration – Section 18
+# 🗄️ Entity Framework Core Integration

 This module demonstrates how to integrate **Entity Framework Core** using a real SQL Server database.
 It replaces the in-memory service layer from earlier sections with full database-backed persistence using EF Core.